Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: RESULTS

 For this analysis, we have to select a subset of our data, to avoid double counting of data included in more than one binning scheme.
 We take the high-$Q^2$ data (bins 5--9) and the high-$\varepsilon$ data (bins 14--18, excluding bin 19 which overlaps bins 8 and 9).
 We also include the two low-$Q^2$, low-$\varepsilon$ data points (bins 1 and 2), which do not overlap with the bins at high-$Q^2$ or high-$\varepsilon$.
 This yields a total of 12 data points from our measurement.
-For the Novosibirsk data, we use the four non-normalization data points, including the 0.3\% systematic uncertainty applied to account for the model-dependence of the high-$\varepsilon$ normalization procedure.
+For the Novosibirsk data, we use the four non-normalization data points, including a 0.3\% systematic uncertainty applied to account for the model-dependence of the high-$\varepsilon$ normalization procedure.
 The comparison of the CLAS plus VEPP-3 data (16 data points total) to the various models is summarized in Table~\ref{tab:Global}.
+We find that the addition of the CLAS data points that were not presented in our previous publication \cite{Adikaram15} do not significantly impact the comparison to the models but the addition of the VEPP-3 data yields a significant improvement.
 The data are in good agreement with the hadronic calculations of Ref.~\cite{blunden05,Zhou2014} but of insufficient precision to make any definitive distinction between them.
-However, the data exclude the no-TPE hypothesis at the $4.4\sigma$ level, and rule out the point-proton result at the $\sim 24\sigma$ level.
-The point-proton result has sometimes been used to approximate TPE corrections at low $Q^2$ values~\cite{bernauer10}.
+However, the data exclude the no-TPE hypothesis at the $5.3\sigma$ level, and rule out the point-proton result at the $\sim 25\sigma$ level.
+The point-proton model is essentially equivalent to the $Q^2=0$ limit, which is insensitive to proton structure, used to approximate TPE corrections at low $Q^2$ values~\cite{bernauer10}.
 The fit includes a variation of the normalization uncertainty associated with the model dependence of the radiative corrections, which increases all of the CLAS ratios by roughly 0.3\% for the fit to the hadronic calculation and decreases it by a similar amount for the point-like comparison.